Exploring game development for beginners isn’t just fun – it’s also a great way to learn skills in coding!

-If you’ve ever wanted to create a video game, you may know that you need to learn to be a coder to accomplish this.
+If you’ve ever wanted to create a video game, you may know that you need to learn to code games to accomplish this.
 For some people, they see coding as this impossible challenge in a similar vein to all of computer science, barring their way into the game development industry and becoming a coder.
 Here in our modern times though, learning to code has never been more accessible!

 However, trying to become a coder can definitely be a bit of a challenge if you’ve never touched a single piece of code in your life.
 So, how to learn coding is definitely not an intuitive process.
 With many different programming languages and game engines available, though, there are fortunately countless online learning resources and tutorials to help you on your coding journey.

 In this guide, we will help you take those crucial first steps on how to learn coding, so that you can more quickly spread your wings and start working on those dream projects you’ve had in the back of your head.